sequiturs/bookshelf-advanced-serialization/README.md

     - This is accomplished using three parts:
         - an `accessor` value set on a model instance,
         - a `roleDeterminer` method set on the model class, and
-        - a `rolesToVisibleFields` object set on the model class.
+        - a `rolesToVisibleProperties` object set on the model class.

     - `accessor` represents who is accessing the model; this is the recipient of the serialization result. `roleDeterminer` is a function for determining the role of the `accessor` in relation to the model instance.
-When you call `toJSON`, `roleDeterminer` is invoked, with the `accessor` passed as an argument. `rolesToVisibleFields` is an object that maps a role to a list of properties that should be visible to someone with that role.
+When you call `toJSON`, `roleDeterminer` is invoked, with the `accessor` passed as an argument. `rolesToVisibleProperties` is an object that maps a role to a list of properties that should be visible to someone with that role.

 2. optionally specifying the subset of these role-determined visible properties that should be in the serialization result given the application context in which serialization is being performed,

     - This is accomplished using two parts:
-        - a `contextSpecificVisibleFields` object provided on the `options` object passed to `toJSON`
+        - a `contextSpecificVisibleProperties` object provided on the `options` object passed to `toJSON`
-        - an optional `evaluator` function also provided on the `options` object
+        - an optional `contextDesignator` function also provided on the `options` object

-    - `contextSpecificVisibleFields` indexes lists of the properties of a model that should be visible in light of the application context.
+    - `contextSpecificVisibleProperties` indexes lists of the properties of a model that should be visible in light of the application context.
 These lists are indexed first by models' `tableName`, which allows for easily specifying context-specific visible properties for all models of a certain type.
 (We use `tableName` because this is the only identifier Bookshelf provides for identifying a model's type.)
-If you want fine-grained control over designating context beyond simply by model type, you can provide an `evaluator` function, which is invoked when you call `toJSON`, and which by default is passed the model's `tableName`, `_accessedAsRelationChain`, and `id` properties as arguments.
-(You can override this default behavior and pass custom arguments to `evaluator`, by passing your own `getEvaluatorArguments` function when registering this plugin.)
-The designation returned by `evaluator` will be used to lookup the list of context-specific visible properties, inside `contextSpecificVisibleFields[tableName]`.
+If you want fine-grained control over designating context beyond simply by model type, you can provide an `contextDesignator` function, which is invoked when you call `toJSON`, and which by default is passed the model's `tableName`, `_accessedAsRelationChain`, and `id` properties as arguments.
+(You can override this default behavior and pass custom arguments to `contextDesignator`, by passing your own `getEvaluatorArguments` function when registering this plugin.)
+The designation returned by `contextDesignator` will be used to lookup the list of context-specific visible properties, inside `contextSpecificVisibleProperties[tableName]`.

 3. optionally loading specified relations on the model (or on the model's relations, recursively to any depth) before serializing, if those relations are not already loaded.

     - This is accomplished using two parts:
         - an `ensureRelationsLoaded` object provided on the `options` object passed to `toJSON`
-        - an optional `evaluator` function also provided on the `options` object.
-This is the same `evaluator` as in 2\.
+        - an optional `contextDesignator` function also provided on the `options` object.
+This is the same `contextDesignator` as in 2\.

-    - `ensureRelationsLoaded` works analogously to `contextSpecificVisibleFields`, except the lists contain the names of relations that it will be ensured are loaded on the model prior to serialization, rather than context-specific visible properties.
+    - `ensureRelationsLoaded` works analogously to `contextSpecificVisibleProperties`, except the lists contain the names of relations that it will be ensured are loaded on the model prior to serialization, rather than context-specific visible properties.

 ### Installation